CircleCI-Public/cimg-clojure/README.md

 ```

 This is the Clojure version `1.10.3` followed by a version parameter, which is the Clojure number together with the build number, `1.10.3.1058`.
-You can get the current build number from the [Linux Install Instructions](https://clojure.org/guides/getting_started#_installation_on_linux) for Clojure.
+You can get the current build number from the [Linux Install Instructions][linux-version] for Clojure.
 It's the last part of the version in the example on that page.

 The generated Dockerfile will be located at `./1.10/<parent-tag>/Dockefile` in addition to their corresponding variants located at `./1.10/<parent-tag>/<variant>/Dockefile`